jpetitcolas/jpetitcolas.github.com/_posts/2013-03-23-configuring-sublime-text-2-for-web-development.md

 # {{ page.title }}

-As everyone else I suppose, I started development with very basic utility, such as Notepad (without the ++).
+As everyone else, I started development with basic utility, such as Notepad (without the ++).
 Then, I gave a try to more advanced tools allowing me to have some syntax highlighting, basic auto-completion, etc. When I started professional development, I switched to more robust looking IDEs (especially Eclipse and Netbeans).
 It was pleasant at the beginning, when my needs were really basic.
 Yet, they are often based on Java, which provide them a particular heaviness (and critical security flaws).
-And, if you the misfortune to work on a remote Samba share, you have to be really patient...
+And, if you HAVE the misfortune to work on a remote Samba share, it is better you are really patient...

-Today, I am using several brand new exciting technologies, such as Symfony2 or Node.js, versionning it through the powerful Git, and having tamed Bash commands pretty well.
+Today, I play with several brand new exciting technologies, such as Symfony2 or Node.js, versionning it through the powerful Git, and having tamed Bash commands pretty well.
 Developing on Windows has become a terrible pain.
-Some solutions exists, such as Cygwin.
+Some solutions exist, such as Cygwin.
 Yet, they are not satisfactory, because of some limitations.
 The best solution I found is to use a virtual machine (for the Linux power) interfaced with a Samba network drive to my host system.

 That's why I decided to quit IDE to switch back to basic text editors.
-Indeed, I am not using any of the extra feature provided by the big softs.
+Indeed, I am not using any of the extra features provided by the big softs.
 I just edit my text, sometimes using auto-completion, and then switching to my browser to press manually F5.
 I never used integrated debugger or other such features.
 And even for my versionning, I rather like command line to wobbly integrated contextual menus.

 I started to use Vim.
 And for several years, it was perfect for my needs.
 Really light, so powerful (even if it has a so steep learning curve) and a little bit geeky.
 Until I discovered another light solution, working natively on Windows, allowing me to do all what I was used to on Vim, but with a more user-friendly interface: Sublime Text 2.

 [Sublime Text 2](http://www.sublimetext.com/2) is an awesome text editor, a worthy successor to Notepad++.
-It supports awesome features (more details on it later in this post), is really reactive and is cross platform.
+It supports great features (more details on it later in this post), is really reactive and is cross platform.
 Moreover, it embeds a package manager allowing you to install or remove very easily community plug-in.

 Even if it is a paid software, you can use it as a trial as much as you want, without any restrictions.
 This is probably the main reason of this software success.
 You will only get some rare pop-ups encouraging you to register if you liked the program.
 And, icing on the cake, the licence is per user, not by machine.
-So, you may use it on every machine and every desktop you use.
+So, you may use it on every machine and every desktop you wish.

-Really a nice business model.
-Try and buy if you want.
-Love it!
 But, let's dive into the basics of this awesome software.

 ## List of useful shortcuts